RajakumaranC/DSA/Sorting/Sorting Basics.md

     this the worst so far of every sorting algorithm.
 In this, we compare each element to the next element and swap if its not in the right order.

+## 4. Heap Sort

+    The name gives you the hint, You use a heap to sort the array.
+You can either
+    1. Push all elements in a heap and then take one by one out. that way you get the sorted array.
+But this takes O(N) space as you have to maintain a heap of n elements.
+    2. We can do it with constant space by just building a heap by swapping elements inplace using heap's concept of representing in an array.
+    1. start form last elements parent and shift down until element finds its home
+    2. Do this for all elements previous to that parent in a reverse loop.
+    3. Now you got a heap.
+Now how to sort it.
+    4. we know first element is the smallest in the min heap, so to get reverse order, just put the element in last spot
+    5. now the first element will be out of place, shfit it down till it finds it spot (shift till last but 1 space) coz last element is the smallest so we shouldn't touch.
+    6. Do this for all elements.